helm/helm-www/docs/helm/helm_template.md

       --description string                         add a custom description
       --devel                                      use development versions, too.
 Equivalent to version '>0.0.0-0'.
 If --version is set, this is ignored
       --disable-openapi-validation                 if set, the installation process will not validate rendered templates against the Kubernetes OpenAPI Schema
-      --dry-run string[="client"]                  simulate an install.
-If --dry-run is set with no option being specified or as '--dry-run=client', it will not attempt cluster connections.
-Setting '--dry-run=server' allows attempting cluster connections.
+      --dry-run string[="unset"]                   simulates the operation either client-side or server-side.
+Must be either: "client", or "server". '--dry-run=client simulates the operation client-side only and avoids cluster connections. '--dry-run=server' simulates/validates the operation on the server, requiring cluster connectivity. (default "client")
-      --enable-dns                                 enable DNS lookups when rendering templates --force                                      force resource updates through a replacement strategy -g, --generate-name                              generate the name (and omit the NAME parameter) -h, --help                                       help for template
+      --enable-dns                                 enable DNS lookups when rendering templates --force-conflicts                            if set server-side apply will force changes against conflicts --force-replace                              force resource updates by replacement -g, --generate-name                              generate the name (and omit the NAME parameter) -h, --help                                       help for template
       --hide-notes                                 if set, do not show notes in install output.
 Does not affect presence in chart metadata